kubedb/cli/docs/elasticsearch_tutorial.md

  - `spec.init.scriptSource` specifies a bash script used to initialize the database after it is created.
 In this tutorial, `run.sh` script from the git repository `https://github.com/k8sdb/postgres-init-scripts.git` is used to create a `dashboard` table in `data` schema.

-KubeDB operator watches for `Postgres` objects using Kubernetes api.
-When a `Postgres` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching tpr name.
+KubeDB operator watches for `Elasticsearch` objects using Kubernetes api.
+When a `Elasticsearch` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching tpr name.
 KubeDB operator will also create a governing service for StatefulSets with the name `kubedb`, if one is not already present.
 If [RBAC is enabled](/docs/rbac.md), a ClusterRole, ServiceAccount and ClusterRoleBinding with the matching tpr name will be created and used as the service account name for the corresponding StatefulSet.

 ```sh
 $ kubedb describe pg -n demo p1